steven-solomon/soonernotfaster/content/posts/what-the-heck-is-a-techtro.md

 Tim assures them, “Without a doubt.
 In that case, I am assigning this last item to both of you.”
 Tim adds their initials next to the action item.

 “Whelp, that is Techtro.
-We will probably do this once every two weeks to start,” says Tim, as he steps back to takes a picture of the action items with his phone.
+We will probably do this once every two weeks to start,” says Tim, as he steps back to take a picture of the action items with his phone.

 Liz tilts her head to the left, “Will we always use this format?”